Valley effects on the fractions in an ultrahigh mobility SiGe/Si/SiGe two-dimensional electron system

-It is tempting to attribute the dominance of the $\nu=2/5$ fraction over the $\nu=1/3$ fraction, observed earlier in the magnetoresistance at low densities in this electron system \cite{melnikov2019quantum} (see also Figs.~\ref{fig2} and \ref{fig3}(a)), to the valley effects.
+It is tempting to attribute the dominance of the $\nu=2/5$ fraction over the $\nu=1/3$ fraction, observed earlier in the magnetoresistance at low densities in this electron system \cite{melnikov2019quantum} [see also Figs.~\ref{fig2} and \ref{fig3}(a)], to the valley effects.
 In this case, the valley splitting is expected to be smaller than the cyclotron energy of composite fermions.
-In fact, the problem of the gaps in the spectrum is by far complicated, because on one hand, the value $\Delta_v$ can be interaction enhanced, depending on the filling factor \cite{khrapai2003direct,khrapai2003strong}, and on the other hand, the bivalley 2D electron system is similar to double-layer electron systems where at the filling factor equal to 1 and 2, a number of novel states can form (see, e.g., Refs.~\cite{zheng1997spin,pellegrini1998evidence,khrapai2000canted,stern2000dissipationless,sheng2003phase,kellogg2004vanishing,tutuc2004counterflow}).
+In fact, the problem of the gaps in the spectrum is by far complicated, because on one hand, the value $\Delta_{\text v}$ can be interaction enhanced, depending on the filling factor \cite{khrapai2003direct,khrapai2003strong}, and on the other hand, the bivalley 2D electron system is similar to double-layer electron systems where at the filling factor equal to 1 and 2, a number of novel states can form (see, \textit{e.g}., Refs.~\cite{zheng1997spin,pellegrini1998evidence,khrapai2000canted,stern2000dissipationless,sheng2003phase,kellogg2004vanishing,tutuc2004counterflow}).
 Certainly, theoretical efforts are needed to look into the gap systematics in the spectrum and possible new states.

-Concluding, we report studies of the fractional quantum Hall effect in ultra-clean, strongly interacting bivalley 2D electron system in SiGe/Si/SiGe quantum wells.
+Concluding, we report studies of the fractional quantum Hall effect in an ultraclean, strongly interacting bivalley 2D electron system in SiGe/Si/SiGe quantum wells.
 The resistance minima at the filling factor of composite fermions $p=3$ disappear below a certain electron density, while the surrounding minima at $p=2$ and $p=4$ survive at significantly lower densities, and the onset for the resistance minimum at filling factor $\nu=3/5$ is found to be independent of the tilt angle of the magnetic field.
-These results point out to the intersection or merging of the quantum levels of composite fermions with different valley indices, which reveals the valley effect on the fractions.
-The observed dominance of the $\nu=2/5$ fraction over the $\nu=1/3$ fraction warrants further theoretical consideration.
+These results point to the intersection or merging of the quantum levels of composite fermions with different valley indices, which reveals the valley effect on the fractions.
+In analogy with Si MOSFETs, it is very likely that the merging of the composite fermion levels with different valley indices occurs in our samples.
+The observed experimental effects are surprising and warrant further theoretical consideration.